bmilcs/linux/GITHUB.md

 # bmilcs: github & vscode on windows

+after learning the basics of git, i found commiting changes and pushing them to master, via visual studio code, a tedious process. i created this guide for dummies like myself, simplifying the process of getting content to github with a single hotkey.

 ### REQUIRED SOFTWARE
 - [**visual studio code**](https://code.visualstudio.com/download)
 - [**git**](https://git-scm.com/download/win) (default options are fine)